Samsar4/Ethical-Hacking-Labs/2-Scanning-Networks/3-ScanningNetworks-Nmap.md

 ```
 Nmap scans the subnet and shows a list of alive systems as shown above.
 The result might vary in your lab environment.

-I also made a little tutorial in [how to make a quick Ping Sweep in Bash Script]("").

 # Avoiding Scanning Detection using Multiple Decoy IP Addresses
 The Nmap command `nmap -D RND:10` is the decoy option, that lets you scan using multiple decoy IP addresses.